loopbackio/loopback.io/pages/en/lb3/readmes/loopback-connector-mssql.md

 The `loopback-connector-mssql` module is the Microsoft SQL Server connector for the LoopBack framework.

 <div class="gh-only">
-For more information, see [LoopBack documentation | SQL Server Connector](http://loopback.io/doc/en/lb2/SQL-Server-connector.html).
+For more information, see <a href="http://loopback.io/doc/en/lb3/SQL-Server-connector.html">LoopBack documentation</a>.
 </div>

-If you create a SQL Server data source using the data source generator as described below, you don't have to do this, since the generator will run `npm install` for you.

 ## Installation